mcellteam/mcell/libmcell/documentation/generated/constants.rst

 * | **NOT_SET** = 2
 * | **ANY** = 3
 * | **DEFAULT** = 4
-  | DEFAULT means NONE for volume complexes and UP for surface complexes.
+  | Value DEFAULT means NONE for volume complexes and UP for surface complexes.

 Notification